microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 an error will be emitted recommending the use of the 'b, c, or i' register type.
 However the 'b' and 'i' register types are no longer in support.
-It is worth noting that there is an overloading of the register(...) keyword that applies to constant buffer variables using the 'c' register type, as opposed to resources.
+It is worth noting that there is an overloading of the register(...) keyword using the 'c' register type to indicate an offset into a constant buffer, as opposed to resources.
 Additionally, it is possible the user is unaware that this variable won't actually be used as a resource, but the compiler doesn't communicate that